Menu

 Secondary Curriculum

-The Secondary School Curriculum follows the National Curriculum for England offers our students a rich learning environment, challenging our students to set high goals and to strive for academic excellence in a truly international context.
-Our classes are taught by an international team of qualified, experienced native English and International teachers teaching individual subjects (English, Mathematics, Science, Computer Science, Arts, and Humanities) from Key Stage 3 up until the Key Stage 5 (referred to as the 6th Form).
+The Secondary School Curriculum at IBSB follows the National Curriculum for England, offering students a rich and challenging learning environment in a truly international context.
+Our goal is to help students set high academic standards while developing essential life skills and global awareness.
+Classes are taught by an international team of qualified, experienced native English and specialist teachers, ensuring excellence across all subjects from Key Stage 3 to Key Stage 5 (Sixth Form).

 The move from Primary School to Secondary School, Key Stage 2 to Key Stage 3 (Years 7,8, & 9), from Year 6, to Year 7, is perhaps the most keenly anticipated educational transition for students at IBSB and around the world.
 We are sure we all remember the sense of excitement and trepidation felt at the thought of graduating Primary School as a senior student and starting Secondary School as a junior student.
 It is a traditional rite of passage for all students.